About the District

 To unify the critical mass of talent, university resources, transformative technology, and cultural assets in Pittsburgh’s Oakland neighborhood to create a sustainable innovation ecosystem with global impact.
 PID is harnessing the area’s scientific and technical strengths into broad-based economic activity committed to fostering an inclusive innovation community for all.

-Define, grow, and connect the Oakland innovation district: To reach its full economic potential for the city and region, the Oakland innovation district needs to be defined, marketed, and better connected to the regional economy.
+Define, grow, and connect the Pittsburgh Innovation District: To reach its full economic potential for the city and region, the Innovation District needs to be defined, marketed, and better connected to the regional economy.
 In particular, a comprehensive, district-wide strategy is needed to leverage the ongoing investments at CMU, Pitt, and UPMC to grow and attract firms in advanced industries.

 Convene university anchors to facilitate synergy and collaboration.